Mistaken Identity (Vernon Reid album)

 Mistaken Identity is the debut solo album of American guitarist and Living Colour-member Vernon Reid, released in June 1996 on Sony Music-imprint label 550 Music.
-It features contributions from his backing band Masque, and production was handled by Reid, hip hop producer Prince Paul, and jazz producer Teo Macero.
+It features contributions from his backing band Masque, and was produced by Reid, hip hop producer Prince Paul, and jazz producer Teo Macero.
 The album's title was inspired by Reid's experience with cultural identity in his life.